Truck accident attorney cites dire community safety threat from dangerous trucks on Michigan’s roads

 Tires falling off of speeding trucks are almost always completely preventable

 Several people have lost their lives in recent weeks around Detroit from these accidents, but a tire falling off a truck and killing innocent people in traffic is no unforeseen “Act of God” type of event.
 An accident is when it is no one’s fault.
-But if the truck company has a proper maintenance and mechanical inspection program in place, and if the truck driver is doing a proper pre-trip inspection before getting behind the wheel, it is very hard to imagine how this type of serious truck accident can happen.
+But if the truck company has a proper maintenance and mechanical inspection program in place, and if the truck driver is doing a proper CDL pre-trip inspection before getting behind the wheel, it is very hard to imagine how this type of serious truck accident can happen.

 I’m not saying that tires can’t blow out.
 But tire blow outs are predictable and foreseeable, and don’t cause devastating carnage.
 Drive along the freeway and you’ll see dozens of tire remnants from flats and tire blow outs.
 A tire blow out should not cause big commercial trucks to veer wildly out of control, causing death and injury if the truck itself is properly maintained.

 In fact, in my interview with Roop Raj, we discussed a tragic case I handled two years ago called Nunez v, Utica Transit Mix.
-In this case, a wonderful man, a husband and father, was killed because the truck that killed him was in a defective and dangerous condition.
+In this truck accident lawsuit, a wonderful man, a husband and father, was killed because the truck that killed him was in a defective and dangerous condition.
 This included a rusted, out-of-service steer column and unmaintained brakes that turned a preventable truck steer tire into a fatal and tragic death.

 Roop and I discussed several other cases I currently have, including the case of James Fairley v.
 Schiber Truck and Mapes v.
 Hayball Transport (where the truck driver had 11 suspensions – before he nearly killed my client and left him in a coma for weeks).